edgamat/edgamat.github.io/_posts/2019-09-29-The-Center-Of-A-Clean-Architecture.md

 and placed in the appropriate bookshelf.

 None of this code describes how the data will be persisted or how the data will be displayed to a user.
 Those concerns are for other layers of the application.
 The Domain business logic is simple in its scope.
+We will need to add the other capabilities in such a way as the not let the business logic know how they are accomplished.

-Notice the validation logic in the Warehouse: `if (quantity <= 0) return "invalid_quantity";`
+For example, notice the validation logic in the Warehouse: `if (quantity <= 0) return "invalid_quantity";`

 It doesn't return an English sentence such as "You must provide a quantity greater than zero". that would be a concern of the User Interface.
-For example, the application might not use English.
+Perhaps, the application does not use English.
 Or it might support multiple languages.
 Striving to keep these details out of the Domain will keep the code free of such dependencies.

 ## When to introduce a new Dependency